taishi-i/awesome-ChatGPT-repositories/docs/README.en.md

  * [ChatLLM-Web](https://github.com/ryan-yang125/chatllm-web) - 🗣️ Chat with LLM like Vicuna totally in your browser with WebGPU, safely, privately, and with no server.
 Powered by web llm.
  * [raycast-g4f](https://github.com/xinthedark/raycast-g4f) - Raycast extension to use GPT-4, Llama-3, and more... all for FREE.
 No API Key required!
  * [bob-plugin-openai-polisher](https://github.com/openai-translator/bob-plugin-openai-polisher) - Use the Bob plugin to polish and correct the grammar of the text using the OpenAI API!
 A perfect alternative to Grammarly!
 Licensed under CC BY-NC-SA 4.0
+ * [GPT-Prompter](https://github.com/giosilvi/gpt-prompter) - Browser extension to get a fast prompt (of the selected text) for OpenAI`s GPT-3, GPT-4 & ChatGPT API .
+Available in the Chrome web store and Firefox browser add-ons
+ * [web-llm-chat](https://github.com/mlc-ai/web-llm-chat) - Chat with AI large language models running natively in your browser.
+Enjoy private, server-free, seamless AI conversations.
+ * [chatgpt-advanced](https://github.com/interstellard/chatgpt-advanced) - WebChatGPT: A browser extension that augments your ChatGPT prompts with web results.
+ * [linkedIn_auto_jobs_applier_with_AI](https://github.com/feder-cr/linkedin_auto_jobs_applier_with_ai) - LinkedIn_AIHawk is a tool that automates  the jobs application process on LinkedIn.
+Utilizing artificial intelligence, it enables users to apply for multiple job offers in an automated and personalized way.

 ## CLIs